rusty1s/react-dev-config/README.md

 * tests
 * add vendor chunk for prod
-* Readme
-* comments in config and demo, rest should be ok
+* comments in config and demo